Azure AD Group Sync

 group-claims

 Note: SAML will sync groups upon login and will NOT fetch groups.
 As users log in over time, groups will be added when new ones appear.
-Once the group has been created in Turbot, it can be used to assign permissions to resources.
+Once the group has been created in Guardrails, it can be used to assign permissions to resources.